Bloom-host/BloomDocs/docs/plugins_and_modifications/plugins/multiverse.md

 ### Multiverse Inventories

-Multiverse Inventories allow you to have seperate inventories and player statistics for your different worlds.
+Multiverse Inventories allow you to have separate inventories and player statistics for your different worlds.
 You can find out more about it here: [Multiverse Inventories Link](https://modrinth.com/mod/multiverse-inventories)

 That's about it for Multiverse!
 If you need any more help, feel free to make a ticket in the [discord](https://discord.gg/bloom) :)